 First and foremost, understand that Deadhorse Outfitters, LLC is a transporter, not a guide.
 We cannot and will not assist you with anything in the field.
 You will be required to load and unload your hunting gear and your drop camp equipment both at the beginning of your hunt and at the end of your hunt.
 You will also be required to load and unload your harvested animals onto the boat at the end of your hunt.
 Please ensure that you or someone in your party is physically able to do so.

 You will be hunting the Central Arctic herd.
 Please understand that this is the only herd in the North slope that is accessible to hunt by road and has easy river access to Residents (Residents still must have a boat to get 5 miles away from the road to hunt with a rifle).
 We do our best to drop camps in remote areas away from other hunters in locations that the Caribou will be migrating through.
 This is public land and there are other outfitters up north.
 We do communicate with the other outfitters and do our best to stay out of each other’s way.
 There may be a time that you are closer to other hunters than expected.
 We are continuously doing research and tracking ensuring our drop camps are on the migration path.
 Please note that we cannot control the Caribou or the weather.
 You are hunting a migratory animal which is driven by many factors including the weather.
-Every year the weather is different, and the Migration starts every year at a different time (Typically middle of July).
+Every year the weather is different, and the Migration begins every year at a different time (Typically middle of July).

 Be prepared to spend many hours walking through Tundra and glassing looking for Caribou, some days there will be multiple groups of Caribou, and some days there will be no Caribou as far as you can see.
 Also, just because you cannot see Caribou does not mean they are not there.